JasonSwindle/mom/README.md

-# SaltStack Mom (Master of Masters)
+# SaltStack MOM (Master of Masters)

 ![image](./.gitmedia/mom.jpg)

-SaltStack Master of Masters (MoM) inside of Docker.
+SaltStack Master of Masters (MOM) inside of Docker.
 This is being heavily worked on, so here be dragons!

 ## Status